v2sCollections/City-of-Dreams/README.md

 If you see this> ⛔ then you need to read and follow the directions.

-⛔ All ***(OPTIONAL)***  mods will be enabled automatically if you choose to install **"all optional mods" (see the optional mods section above in the install guide)** if you do choose to install all then you will have to manually disable the ones you don't want it.
+⛔ All ***(OPTIONAL)***  mods will be enabled automatically if you choose to install **"all optional mods" (see the optional mods section above in the install guide)** if you do choose to install all then you will have to manually disable the ones you don't want.

 ⛔ It Is important that you read the following guide to fully understand everything clearly.